BOAT-ocean-acoustics/boat-website/book/workshop_seattle.md

 - **Why**: The BOAT workshop is for you if you are interested in:
     - Developing intuitions for key ocean acoustics concepts and related signal processing and statistical concepts
     - Getting connected with a community of learners / researchers / educators in related fields
+- **Financial support**: We are not able to provide financial support due to funding constraints and the local nature of this workshop.